M0nkeyFl0wer/GitTasks/README.md

 ---

+## Absolutely—great catch.
+That line implies too much about AI being the product when it should be subtle infrastructure.

+Here’s an updated version of that section with the “AI as plumbing” ethos applied:

+---

-## What It Works With
+What It Works With

-- [Schedulr](https://github.com/M0nkeyFl0wer/Schedulr): our local-first, AI-powered time-blocking assistant
+Schedulr: a local-first planning companion that helps turn tasks into time blocks using simple prompts and natural language tools

-- GitHub CLI, Markdown files, Obsidian vaults
+GitHub CLI, Markdown files, and Obsidian vaults

-- Nextcloud Tasks or CalDAV servers
+Nextcloud Tasks or any CalDAV-compatible calendar

-- Offline-first workflows (works great on Termux or mobile)
+Offline-first workflows (Termux/mobile-friendly)

 ---